 And here’s a somewhat more artful approach, from 1933: (1) commission a snazzy faux-Renaissance faux-woodcut; (2) work your name into it three times; (3) print it up on card-stock, in eye-grabbing red; (4) send it off to your growing list of nearest, dearest, and most influential friends, on the theory that even if they can’t see your face, they won’t be allowed to forget your name; and (5) if they need a reminder of what you look like, send them one of the overruns from your Strategy of 1928.

 We realize that we risk making Clarke sound like something of a schemer when, in fact, she was anything but.
-At the same time, however, she was nobody’s fool, and she knew a good thing when she saw it—or heard it, in the case of Combined Carols (or: “Get ’em all over at once”), the contrapuntal mashup of “God Rest Ye Merry, Gentlemen,” “O Come, All Ye Faithful,” and “Silent Night,” for string quartet, that she knocked out for the family’s holiday festivities in 1942, during some of the worst days of the War, when everyone desperately needed a little Christmas.
+At the same time, however, she was nobody’s fool, and she knew a good thing when she saw it—or heard it, in the case of Combined Carols (or: “Get ’em all over at once”), the contrapuntal mashup of “God Rest Ye Merry, Gentlemen,” “O Come, All Ye Faithful,” and “Silent Night,” for string quartet, that she knocked out for the family’s holiday festivities in 1942, during some of the worst days of the Second World War, when everyone desperately needed a little Christmas.
 Immediately, she realized what a terrific piece she had, expanded it for string orchestra, and started shopping it around New York, suppressing the snarky (and potentially market-limiting) subtitle.
 Here’s the first of four revisions, showing the beginning of the transition from private to public use.

 Clarke was a stage-animal from top to bottom and from beginning to end.
 She stood nearly six feet tall, and reportedly “strode on stage like a goddess.”
 Even in her nineties, she had a thirty-gigawatt smile that lit up the rafters, and she wore a housedress like a follow-spot.
 Here she is, shortly before her ninetieth birthday, in her tiny Upper West Side kitchen, defying you to notice last Christmas’s perfectly disgraceful potted poinsettia and the outside corner of the kitchen-sink.
 In a minute, she will offer you her fabulous orange-cake, fresh out of an oven that has been terrifying visitors since 1927, and you will be hers for life.